VenkataSaiPradeep/VenkataSaiPradeep/README.md

   ![Cloud Enthusiast](https://img.shields.io/badge/Cloud_Enthusiast-F2994A?style=flat-square&logo=cloudflare&logoColor=white)
 </div>

 Welcome to my GitHub!
-I'm a Software Engineering graduate from Arizona State University, based in Tempe, AZ.
-I have 3+ years of experience in data analysis, dashboard development, cloud computing, and software development, with a focus on delivering scalable solutions and optimizing processes.
+Software Engineer with 1+ years of experience in full-stack development, system architecture, and performance optimization.
+Passionate about building scalable solutions, solving complex problems, and driving innovation.
+Currently a Junior Full Stack Developer at a startup Teaching Solved, refining expertise in Python, React, and cloud technologies.
 Here's a quick overview of what I do:

 ---